NB "Total Eclipse"

 Windscreen, front and rear deck canopies fitted and ventilators changed to mushroom ventilators

-11-1999 Passed Boat safety Certificate
+11-1999 Passed first Boat safety Certificate

 03-2001